 Do not forget that most of the procedures below might void warranty or cause temporary or permanent damage.
 Any content of this page is to be performed at your own risk.

-Sure, a lightweight Linux desktop environment might be much faster than most bloated manufacturer customized Android skins running on a Java environment, but there's no black magic in it.
+Sure, a lightweight Linux desktop environment might be much faster than most bloated manufacturer customized Android skins running on a Java environment, but there's no black magic in Linux.
 Which means that expecting to achieve more with your device than what the manufacturer initially designed it to is possible, but not very realistic.
 Especially if we consider that most smartphones are sadly not designed to be future-proof when it comes to their technical specifications.

-Therefore, if your smartphone isn't equipped with at least 512MB of RAM, 4GB of ROM (SD cards also count, but might be slower especially on newer devices) and a 32-bit, 1GHz ARM CPU, the device will probably boot, but still be unsuitable for most kinds of smartphone features, such as desktop-like web browsing.
-In other words, anything older than 2012 will probably not render modern websites faster or more accurately than with its original OS.
+Therefore, if your smartphone isn't equipped with at least 512MB of RAM, 4GB of ROM (SD cards also count, but might be less reliable and slower especially on newer devices) and a 32-bit, 1GHz ARM CPU, the device will probably boot, but still be unsuitable for most kinds of smartphone features, such as desktop-like web browsing.
+In other words, anything older than 2012 will probably not render modern websites faster or more accurately than its original OS.

 In addition, you should make sure that your device's mobile modem, GPU, power management and all kinds of hardware drivers you need are available on Linux.
 This step requires a minimum level of hardware and software (Linux) knowledge, but for most users checking "what works" and "what doesn't" from the wiki page of your device on the website of the Linux distribution you'd like to install should already give a basic idea of the usability status.